Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

 A good mom would never leave her children, right?

-A common sentiment among those who do not have major depression seems to be a dismissal, a refusal to believe it exists.
+A common sentiment among those who have not experienced major depression seems to be dismissal, almost a refusal to believe it exists.
 With the growth of medicine and technology we in this century have experienced, it seems we would be more open to possibilities.
 We know that what is little understood today may one become household knowledge.
-We’ve encountered shocking circumstances only to find an answer not too much later.
-Why then do we often insist that the mental diseases we cannot see or measure must be exaggerated or matters of character defect?
+Why then do we often insist that mental diseases must be exaggerated or matters of character defect?

 I doubt this Oregon mom would, in her right mind, ever leave her sons.
-An illness in her brain made her act out against who she was in her heart.
+I’m suggesting an illness in her brain made her act out against who she was in her heart.

 Let’s bury assumptions, guesswork, and close-minded interpretations of what we do not know (That’s the media’s job.)
 You and I can be smarter, and accept there is much we do not yet understand about diseases in general, and mental illnesses especially.
 By reaching out to support those who are left behind, we can refuse to criticize and instead come alongside as empathetic friends.

 Pray for the Oregon Mom’s family.
-If she felt unimportant as I suspect she did, how amazed would she be to see the impact her legacy of suicide has had on a nation?
+If she felt unimportant as I suspect she did, how amazed would she be to see the impact her suicide has had on a nation?